theworldaccordingtosound/theworldaccordingtosound.github.io/pages/live.md

 <ul>
 <li><strong>HowSound: Short is Beautiful</strong><br>
-“Producers Chris Hoff and Sam Harnett have chosen to go the other way with their freedom from the clock – shorter.
+“Producers Chris Hoff and Sam Harnett have chosen to go the other way with their freedom from the clock &mdash; shorter.
 Ninety seconds short.
 The results are tasty little morsels that are quite satisfying.”</li>
 <li><strong>The Washington Post: Listen In</strong><br>
 “Each episode is 90 seconds, containing a neat little story about an evocative, unusual sound rendered in intense aural detail: the rhythm of washing machines, or the sound of grunting athletes, or a recording of ants marching on the surface of a microphone.
 Sometimes the episodes are spine-tingling; sometimes they make me squirm.
 But they’re always interesting.”</li>
 <li><strong>KQED’s Earful: ‘The World According to Sound’ let’s listeners create their own experiences</strong><br>